Baltimore Police Department: Salvatore Rivieri

 In early 2009, the Baltimore Police Department cited death threats received by Rivieri as justification for no longer disclosing the names of police officers who shoot or kill citizens.
-Rivieri was eventually cleared of using excessive force and discourtesies by an internal police panel, but convicted of the administrative charge of failing to write a report.
+Rivieri was eventually cleared of using excessive force and discourtesies by an internal police panel, but convicted of the administrative charge of failure to file a report.
 The panel recommended that he be suspended five days, but Police Commissioner Frederick H. Bealefeld III disagreed and fired him.
 On February 28, 2011, the firing of Rivieri was upheld.

 Anthony Fata

 In January 2011, Detective Anthony Fata reported he had been shot in a parking structure near police headquarters.
 In August 2013, he was convicted on various charges of benefits fraud, having in fact shot himself.

 Daniel G. Redd

 On July 19, 2011, Officer Daniel G. Redd was arrested for drug trafficking.
 While on trial, Redd admitted to being involved in the distribution of heroin.
 Redd was sentenced to twenty years in prison in September 2012.